Skip to content

 Is NotebookLM free?

 Yes.
-NotebookLM offers a free tier with basic notebook and source limits.
-Advanced limits and features are available through Google AI Plus, Pro, and Ultra paid plans.
-The free version includes Audio Overview generation and source-grounded chat.
+NotebookLM has a free tier with basic notebook and source limits, including Audio Overview generation and source-grounded chat.
+Higher limits and advanced features are available through Google AI Plus, Pro, and Ultra paid plans.

 Should I use ChatGPT or NotebookLM?

-Choose NotebookLM when you need to analyze specific, private documents with precise citations and zero hallucinations.
-Choose ChatGPT for general-purpose tasks like creative writing, coding help, or broad knowledge questions that do not require source verification.
+Choose NotebookLM when you need to analyze specific private documents with precise citations and zero hallucinations.
+Choose ChatGPT for creative writing, coding help, or broad knowledge questions that do not require source verification.

 Can students use NotebookLM for research?

 Yes.
 NotebookLM is designed for power study.
-Students upload lecture recordings, textbooks, and PDFs to generate quizzes, flashcards, and study guides.
-The source-grounded chat provides cited answers that help with essay preparation and exam revision in 2026.
+Students upload lecture recordings, textbooks, and PDFs to generate quizzes, flashcards, and study guides, and the source-grounded chat provides cited answers that help with essay preparation and exam revision in 2026.

 What is the Audio Overview feature in NotebookLM?